eclipse-iceoryx/iceoryx/doc/website/advanced/iceoray-on-32-bit.md

 };
 ```

-As long as the bitness it the same, one does not have to care and but with shared memory, both applications have to agree to a common layout, else the applications will misbehave.
+As long as the bitness it the same, one does not have to care.
+But when 32-bit and 64-bit applications are connected via shared memory, both applications have to agree to a common layout, otherwise the applications will misbehave.
 In the worst case, the application keeps running with invalid data and in the best case it leads to an immediate segmentation fault.

-The most simple way to fix this specific alignment issue, is to use the `-malign-double` flag, which enforces an 8 byte alignment boundary for 64-bit data types on 32-bit architectures.
+The simplest way to fix this specific alignment issue, is to use the `-malign-double` flag, which enforces an 8 byte alignment boundary for 64-bit data types on 32-bit architectures.

 ## Build steps

-Similar to the 32-bit build, the most simple way to build for the 32-64 bit mix-mode is the `iceoryx_build_test.sh` script
+Similar to the 32-bit build, the simplest way to build for the 32-64 bit mix-mode is the `iceoryx_build_test.sh` script

 ```bash
 tools/iceoryx_build_test.sh release examples 32-bit-x86 experimental-32-64-bit-mix-mode --build-dir build-32